moahmmed44702/pdsnd_github/README.md

 ### Description
-The project analyzes specific data for bikeshare company.
+The project analyzes specific data for bikeshare company, which can help the company in increasing there sales eventually.

 ### Files used
 washington.csv